Climate and Average Weather Year Round in Richmond Virginia, United States

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.7 months, from June 13 to October 2, with an average temperature above 71°F. The day of the year with the warmest water is August 2, with an average temperature of 78°F.
+The time of year with warmer water lasts for 3.7 months, from June 13 to October 2, with an average temperature above 71°F. The month of the year in Richmond with the warmest water is August, with an average temperature of 78°F.

-The time of year with cooler water lasts for 3.3 months, from December 19 to March 29, with an average temperature below 48°F. The day of the year with the coolest water is February 7, with an average temperature of 41°F.
+The time of year with cooler water lasts for 3.3 months, from December 19 to March 29, with an average temperature below 48°F. The month of the year in Richmond with the coolest water is February, with an average temperature of 41°F.

 To characterize how pleasant the weather is in Richmond throughout the year, we compute two travel scores.